Spectralvibes/Learning/Angular/questions.md

 # If you do not know the number of arguments to be passed to function in advance, you should use _______ parameter type.

-# _____ keyword is used to access classâ€™s member variables and functions inside class member function.
+# _____ keyword is used to access class's member variables and functions inside class member function.

 # We must import ____________ module to use [(ngModel)].